Fractional CTO vs VP of Engineering: which to hire

 Which one does an SME actually need?

-At this stage, the primary technology problem is almost never delivery speed.
-The engineering team is small, delivery is manageable, and the bottleneck is the technology decisions themselves.
-Which database architecture.
-Which AI integration.
-Which SaaS tools to keep and which to cut.
-Whether to build a custom integration or buy a connector.
+For most SMEs between £500k and £5m revenue, the honest answer is fractional CTO, not VP of Engineering.
+At this stage the primary technology problem is almost never delivery speed.
+The engineering team is small, delivery is manageable, and the real bottleneck is the technology decisions themselves: which database architecture, which AI integration, which SaaS tools to keep and which to cut, whether to build a custom integration or buy a connector.
 These are CTO decisions.
-A VP of Engineering does not make them.
+A VP of Engineering does not make them, and asking one to is a misuse of the role.

 The fractional model for both roles

 For SMEs that genuinely need both functions, the fractional model offers a practical path.
 A fractional CTO handles the strategy and architecture layer from £2k to £5k per month.
 A fractional VP of Engineering handles delivery management and team structure from a similar range.
+You get senior judgement in both functions without carrying two six-figure salaries before the business can support them.

 The AI layer changes the CTO calculation

 One thing the fractional CTO vs VP of Engineering comparison did not factor in two years ago: the AI implementation layer.
-In 2026, every SME needs a CTO-level view of where AI fits in the business, what to build, and how to avoid the expensive mistakes.
-AI-referred customers convert at 14.2 percent versus Google 2.8 percent.
-That is a 5x conversion difference that requires a technology decision, not a delivery management decision.
-It requires a CTO.
+In 2026, every SME needs a CTO-level view of where AI fits in the business, what to build, and how to avoid the expensive mistakes that come from buying tools nobody asked for.
+This is judgement work, not delivery work, and it sits squarely with the CTO.

 Frequently asked questions